allenwakeup/laravel-modules/README.md

 find file **/path_to_project/bootstrap/app.php**

-change Kernal from app kernel to goodcatch kernel
+change Kernel from app kernel to goodcatch kernel

 for example